jiawenliu/VerifyingDPwithFloatingPointComputation/implementation/README.md

-# Coq Formalization of Netter Optimizations
+# Coq Formalization of Differential Privacy in Floating Point COmputation

 ## Dependencies